jadanpl/Flight-Price-Prediction/README.md

 # Flight Price Prediction
 Transportation such as ships and airplanes has provided us with many benefits.
 For example, these transportations enable us to ship trade items from one country to another, thereby improving the economy of the country.
 Besides, they also encourage the development of the tourism sector.
 Airfare price is an important factor for those individuals who wish to travel around with low budget.
-Hence, it would be great if we could predict the airfare price.
-For this project, I would use Flight Price Prediction dataset from Kaggle to demonstrate how we can predict  airfare using machine learning.

 ## Objective & Research Questions 🤔
 <ul>
-<li>To analyse the flight booking dataset obtained from <a href="https://www.easemytrip.com/">“Ease My Trip”</a> website and to get meaningful information for the passengers.
+<li>To analyse the flight booking dataset obtained from <a href="https://www.easemytrip.com/">“Ease My Trip”</a> website.
 The possible related research questions could be:</li>
 <ul>
   <li> Does price vary with Airlines? </li>
   <li> How is the price affected when tickets are bought in just 1 or 2 days before departure?</li>